 “It was a pretty exciting time running up and down those roads there,” Foster said.
 “There [were a] lot of snipers and a lot of mines planted in the road.
 Those are the main things we had to watch out for.”

 Somehow, the snipers and mines weren’t the scariest part of his time in Vietnam.
 Sometimes, rockets hit the base camp at night.
 The rockets made a “screaming sound” so he could hear them coming from miles away.
 On top of the rocket’s noise, the base’s radar would pick it up and set off an alarm.
 Naturally, he’d wake up out of a deep sleep and run for cover while half awake.

 “There’s not much you can do about that,” Foster said.
 “You would just run and jump in the bunker and hope they don’t put one right on top of the bunker.”

 After Foster and a few other veterans realized there wasn’t a veteran’s memorial in McKinney, they started a project to fund one.
 Foster said it took them seven years, but they raised over $2 million to build the Veterans Memorial Park in McKinney.
 This year marks the park’s 10th anniversary.

-The 428 names engraved into the black granite are all people from McKinney who went off to service and didn’t come home, Foster said.
+The 428 names engraved into the black granite are all people from Collin County who went off to service and didn’t come home, Foster said.
 It includes those who served before World War I through the Iraq War and the war in Afghanistan.
 Not all of them died in combat.
 Some died during military training or from the influenza pandemic from 1918-1919 during World War I.

 “It’s a big deal to me and a lot of other people because I lost some good friends in Vietnam,” Foster said.
 “We had five kids from McKinney High School class of 66 who were killed and didn’t come home.”